-MAP sensor symptoms
+MAP sensor symptoms — causes and fixes

 To properly calculate the air/fuel ratio in the engine, your car’s engine control unit (ECU) uses various sensors and information submitted by those sensors.
 One of these sensors is the manifold absolute pressure (MAP) sensor, and if it goes bad, you might end up struggling with lower engine power output.